-How to style layered hair: Your expert guide
+How to style layered hair, by the experts

-In terms of products, think carefully about the look you are going for, advises Larry:
+In terms of products, think carefully about the look you are going for, advises King:

 - Use a volumizer for texture: "My favorite styling product is volumizing hair mist, because it just gives you this natural volume and doesn’t make the hair too heavy.
 I also use styling cream a lot, which I put in wet hair, and then let the hair dry naturally."